CENG502-Projects/CENG502-Spring2023/GermenYilmaz/Readme.md

 Comparing the results in Table 3, w/o syn and baseline GNN, an unexpected trend is observed: further finetuning of the baseline decreases the recall score (from .122, to .112).
 This is due to our tests' volatility caused by not measuring the recall for all nodes.

 Looking at Table 3, Inductive results we see that is worse of compared to transductive results.
 This was expected.
-This is due to model
+This is due to model performing worse on unknown nodes.

 ### 3.4.2 Comparison between Paper and Implementation